 Elon’s summer cohort program is offered at a substantially reduced cost.
 Your cost for the entire three years of study is fixed at the beginning of your first summer session.
 Elon also offers several options for dividing up your payments over the three-year period, and financial aid is available in the form of Stafford Loans.

-The Summer Cohort Program, which offers three paths, Elementary Education, Gifted Education and Special Education, is offered at a fixed reduced price.
+The Summer Cohort Program, which offers two paths, Elementary Education and Gifted Education, is offered at a fixed reduced price.
 The cost of the Summer Cohort Program for Cohort XV totals $10,465.
 Tuition for the incoming 2017 Summer Cohort will be determined in the fall.
-Tuition includes travel in Costa Rica as part of the program's global experience.
 A payment plan is available.

 Summer 1 - $4,017

 Summer 3 - $2,431

 The primary source of financial assistance for M.Ed. students attending Elon University will be the federal Stafford Student Loan Program.
 Graduate students may borrow up to $20,500 through the Unsubsidized Stafford Loan program.
 The student will be charged interest from the time the loan is disbursed until it is paid in full.
 If the interest is capitalized (allowed to accumulate) it will be added to the principal amount of the loan and will increase the amount the borrower will have to repay.
 If the choice is made to pay the interest as it accumulates, the total interest charges paid during repayment will be considerably less.
 The maximum unsubsidized loan for graduate and professional study is $20,500 per year.

 The total amount a graduate or professional student may borrow from all Stafford Loans combined is $138,500 (no more than $65,000 of this amount may be in subsidized loans).
 The graduate borrowing limit includes any Stafford Loans received for undergraduate study.